-This Open Space Asset Management Plan seeks to provide a Policy context for open space and provides an overview of the quantity, existing uses and current activities.
+This Open Space Asset Management Plan (OSAMP) covers the period 2023 - 2028 and seeks to provide a Policy context for open space and provides an overview of the quantity, existing uses and current activities.
 It identifies future actions and potential risks and seeks to provide a well-managed accessible, attractive environment with a variety of opportunities for residents and visitors to exercise, learn and enjoy.